 - Vegetables provide some of the vital nutrients necessary for a healthy body such as vitamins, protein, potassium, fiber, etc.

 - Diet rich in vegetables reduces the risk of diabetes, stroke, heart disease, including heart attack.
-It is recommended to eat one to four cups of vegetables each day, depending on how many calories you need.
+It is recommended to eat one to four cups of vegetables each day, depending on how much calories you need.

 - Vegetables and fruits may also protect against certain types of cancers and other chronic diseases like Alzheimer’s disease, diabetes, etc.